Amruthashenoy98/RealEstateAppProject/README.md

 ### Overview
 This repository contains a comprehensive dataset of real estate properties containing details about houses and flats on sale in Gurgaon City, meticulously collected and organized for various analytical and data-driven applications in the field of real estate, housing, and property management.

+### The Project has four modules
+- Analytics module
+- House Price Predictor
+- Apartment recommender
+- Deployment using AWS

 ### Dataset Details
 The dataset includes the following columns: